perriera/for_interfaces/websites/step-by-step:/setup-an-apache2-server.md

 > - increase security by removing OpenSSH access with ufw

 ### beware: #1 ROOKIE MISTAKE
-> - never symbolic link apache /var/www folders into the user folder (and adjust permissions for world wide access)
+> - never symbolic link apache the /var/www *public_html* into the your user folder (and adjust permissions)
-> - just duplicate all HTML/CSS/JS content into the designated /var/www folder (and restart apache2)
+> - just duplicate all HTML/CSS/JS content into the designated /var/www folder (and chown to root:root)
 ### best way to upload new content
 > - let's assume you have new content to be placed onto the apache server in a folder call ~/myproject/website/content
 > - do something like this to update your content